techdivision/import-docs/pages/03.file-structure/02.attributes/docs.38.md

 ### Unique Identifier

 The unique identifier for the attribute import is the attribute code.
-The attribute code is a mandatory field that has be available in the column `attribute_code` on **EVERY** row of the CSV file.
+The attribute code is a mandatory field that has be available in the column `attribute_code` on **EVERY** row of the CSV file..

 ### Columns